privacy-tech-lab/gpc-optmeowt/README.md

 The version of OptMeowt used in our PoPETs 2023 submission, "Usability and Enforceability of Global Privacy Control", can be found in our [v3.0.0-paper release](https://github.com/privacy-tech-lab/gpc-optmeowt/releases/tag/v3.0.0-paper).
 To view the v3.0.0-paper code, you can look at the repo [here](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v3.0.0-paper).
 Instructions for building the extension locally is the same as stated above, as seen in our [Firefox instructions](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/main#firefox).
 To activate Analysis mode in v3.0.0-paper, press the `Protection Mode` label in the popup.
 In addition, Analysis mode requires other privacy extensions or browsers to be disabled.
 For further detailed information on how to use analysis mode, please refer to [our methodology](https://github.com/privacy-tech-lab/gpc-optmeowt/tree/v4.0.1/#4-analysis-mode-firefox-only).

-Analysis mode used to be incorporated with the OptMeowt extension but can now be found in a [seperate repo](https://github.com/privacy-tech-lab/gpc-web-crawler), specialized for crawling the internet while using analysis mode.
+Analysis mode used to be incorporated with the OptMeowt extension but can now be found in a [separate repo](https://github.com/privacy-tech-lab/gpc-web-crawler), specialized for crawling the internet while using analysis mode.

-## 7. Using OptMeowt Testing
+## 7. Testing

 OptMeowt uses the [Mocha](https://mochajs.org/) framework and [Puppeteer](https://pptr.dev/) to execute its testing and continuous integration.
 The continuous integration is built into the OptMeowt repo with Github Actions.
 The [Actions tab](https://github.com/privacy-tech-lab/gpc-optmeowt/actions) shows all workflows and past unit test checks for previous PRs.

 The test responsible for checking OptMeowt’s ability to set the GPC signal can not be run with GitHub Actions and can only be run locally when running `npm test`.
 Using Puppeteer, this will launch an automated headful browser on Chromium, testing the Chrome GPC signal against the [GPC reference server](https://global-privacy-control.glitch.me/).

-### Running automated unit tests:
+### Running Automated Unit Tests

 **Locally:**
+You can run unit tests locally.

 1. Clone this repo locally or download a zipped copy and unzip it.
 2. Make sure npm is up to date by running `npm -v` to check the version and updating follow the instructions [here](https://docs.npmjs.com/try-the-latest-stable-version-of-npm), depending on the operating system.